 Greer’s family loaned more than 50 pieces from his personal art collection to be displayed in the church’s fellowship hall, including pieces by Greer’s favorite artist, Ms. Opal May of Delight, Ark.
-Dr. Raouf Halaby, professor of visual arts and English at Ouachita, also presented a lecture, “The Unlikely Path to Primitive Art: By Way of Jerusalem and Athens.”
+Dr. Raouf Halaby, professor of Art and Design and English at Ouachita, also presented a lecture, “The Unlikely Path to Primitive Art: By Way of Jerusalem and Athens.”

 On Sunday afternoon, members of the Ouachita music faculty presented a recital of musical theatre selections.
 Dr. Glenda Secrest, Dr. Jon Secrest, Dr. Scott Holsclaw, Cindy Fuller and the Secrests’ daughter, Caitlin, performed during the luncheon on Sunday.